jameshiew/nab/README.md

 # nab

-A minimal shelf for macOS.
+A minimal vibe coded shelf for macOS.
 Drag files onto a small panel that slides in from the right edge of your screen, then drag them out to wherever you need them.